584F525F/584F525F.github.io/docs/Cyber_Offensive/Web/Enumeration_&_Content_Discovery/Directory_Busting/Content_Discovery_Tools/Kiterunner.md

     http://six.com/api (port 80 implied; basepath API appended)
     ```

-    the rules we apply are:
+    The rules we apply are:

     - if you supply a scheme, we use the scheme.
       - We only support http & https
       - if you don't supply a scheme, we'll guess based on the port